Ask Questions Before Hiring a Patent Attorney

 During the patent process, you and your patent lawyer will need to work very closely.
 It’s, therefore, important that you look for patent attorneys you can work well with.
 Get to understand your potential patent lawyer well.
-Will the patent attorney you’re speaking to be the one to write your patent application, or will associates be working on your case as well?
+Ask the patent attorney, you will be speaking with, if they’re the one to write your patent application, or will associates be working on your case as well?

 Find out whether the patent law firm typically represents individual inventors, small businesses, large corporations, or a mix of them all.
 Get to know what process the attorney will follow when filing your application, and the approximate time the process will take.

 Inquire how often the attorney meets with clients, and whether there are any potential hurdles for your case.

 Before you decide on a specific patent law firm, it’s always a good idea to talk to companies like yours who have dealt with the patent attorneys before.
 Most top attorneys will respond positively to your request for a list of clients like you, they have served in the past.